wp-plugins/smartwaiver-waiver-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows you to easily add the Smartwaiver Waiver Widget to your WordPress Site so customers can sign your digital waiver without ever leaving your site!
+Easily add the Smartwaiver Waiver Widget to your WordPress site so customers can sign your digital waiver without ever leaving your site.

 == Description ==